FusedVR/VRStreaming/README.md

 Provided with the package are two samples to help with quick testing the SDK : **HDRP & VRTK**.
 Both these samples can be imported via the Package Manager once you have imported the SDK into your Unity project.

 The first one uses the Unity HDRP Built In Template to show case streaming a scene with the [High Definition Render Pipeline](https://docs.unity3d.com/Packages/com.unity.render-pipelines.high-definition@11.0/manual/index.html) into WebXR.
 This one of the very few ways to play a HDRP game / app within Oculus Quest / WebXR.
-Provided within the sample is an Editor script to automatically import the High Definition Render Pipeline package.
-However, if this auto-import fails for some reason, please import the package yourself.
+In order to utilize this sample, import the High Definition RP package from the Unity registry.

 ![High Definition Render Pipeline](https://raw.githubusercontent.com/FusedVR/VRStreaming/master/Images~/hdrpvr.png)